showmic09/user-school-2022/docs/materials/workflows/part1-ex2-mandelbrot.md

 Workflows Exercise 1.2: A Brief Detour Through the Mandelbrot Set
 ==============================================================

-Before we explore using DAGs to implement workflows, let’s get a more interesting job.
+Before we explore using DAGs to implement workflows, let’s get a more interesting job to run.
 Let’s make pretty pictures!

 We have a small program that draws pictures of the Mandelbrot set.
 You can [read about the Mandelbrot set on Wikipedia](https://en.wikipedia.org/wiki/Mandelbrot_set), or you can simply appreciate the pretty pictures.
 It’s a fractal.